Prominence: A discriminator of gravitational wave signals: Results

 Unlike GW signals from FOPTs and DWs, the GW spectrum from CSs in the interferometer frequency band is quite flat and may be confused with the GW background, which motivates a closer treatment.
 Another aspect that bears consideration is that since CSs are produced from spontaneous breaking of a continuous symmetry, the SGWB may have contributions from CSs and an FOPT.
 Moreover, in many particle physics models, a discrete symmetry may also be broken, producing a GW signal from DWs as well.
 We therefore consider scenarios in which CSs, FOPTs, and DWs produce a SGWB together.

 It is important to note that for Prominence to serve as an effective observable, the GW spectrum should have at least one peak.
 Therefore, we select $G\mu$ values such that the CS contribution is subdominant to the DW and FOPT peaks.
-We superimpose the CS signal on the two-peak spectra in panel~(a) of \cref{fig:prom_twopeak,fig:prom_twopeak_ET}.
+We superimpose the CS signal on the two-peak spectra in panel~(A) of \cref{fig:prom_twopeak,fig:prom_twopeak_ET}.
 The result is shown in \cref{fig:prom_twopeak_CS} for $G\mu = 10^{-14}$ in the upper panels, and for $G\mu = 10^{-12}$ in the lower panels.
 We find that a CS signal can enhance the discrimination power of $\cal{P}$, even if the CS signal is weaker than the dominant backgrounds and FOPT/DW signals, as illustrated in \cref{fig:prom_twopeak_CS}(a).
-This effect is more pronounced for larger CS signals, as is evident from the lower panels, where the CvM test yields lower $p$-values compared to the case with $G\mu = 10^{-14}$, even when the second peak is in the ET band.
+This effect is more pronounced for larger CS signals, as is evident from the lower panels, where the CvM test yields lower $p$-values compared to the case with $G\mu = 10^{-14}$.
 Recall that we are considering the most conservative case in which the DW and FOPT peaks overlap exactly.

 To understand this behavior, we present in \cref{fig:prom_CS_v_NoCS} the PDFs for two-peak signals, comparing the scenario without a CS signal (blue) to those including a CS signal (orange), with $G\mu = 10^{-14}$ (top panels) and $G\mu = 10^{-12}$ (bottom panels).